dkudrow/slice/README.md

 # Slice OS
 Slice is (going to be) a very basic operating system for the Raspberry Pi, written from the ground up.
+It is designed with the following principles in mind:

+1. **Simplicity**.
+By eschewing portability and focusing only on the Raspberry Pi the code base can be kept small and sane.

+2. **Modularity**.
+Slice is a meant to be pulled apart and is constructed with perforated seams.
+Logically separate slices of Slice (pun absolutely intended) are kept as independent as possible to facilitate their replacement or inclusion in other projects.
+It is the OS designer's playground.

+3. **Readability**.
+Modern operating systems are large, complex beasts. the novice developer trying to understand them through their source code is faced with a daunting task.
+Slice is heavily commented and aims to be self-documenting.
+Each compilation unit contains an explanation of its its role in Slice, how it works and why it was designed that way.

 ## Progress
 Below I will report progress on the various sub-systems as I write them.
 They appear roughly in order of conception.